What Can You Actually Run on 8GB VRAM?

 | RTX 4060 Ti 16GB | 16GB | ~$450-500 (used) | Same as 5060 Ti 16GB | Poor value vs. new 5060 Ti |

-The RTX 3060 12GB at ~$200 is the cheapest step up โ 50% more VRAM for the price of a nice dinner.
+The RTX 3060 12GB at ~$200 is the cheapest step up — 50% more VRAM for the price of a nice dinner.
 But if you’re serious about local AI and can stretch the budget, the used RTX 3090 at $700-850 remains the best VRAM-per-dollar card available.
 Twenty-four gigabytes opens up an entirely different tier of models.

 The Bottom Line

 8GB of VRAM is real.
 Not a demo.
 Not a toy.
-You can run capable 7B-8B language models at interactive speeds, generate images with Stable Diffusion, and do genuine local AI work โ all without spending another dollar.
+You can run capable 7B-8B language models at interactive speeds, generate images with Stable Diffusion, and do genuine local AI work — all without spending another dollar.

 The practical advice:

-- Install Ollama and pull
+- Install Ollama and run

-llama3.1:8b.
-You’ll be chatting in under five minutes. - Use Q4_K_S quantization and keep context to 2048-4096 tokens.
+ollama run qwen3.5:9b.
+You’ll be chatting with a vision-capable model in under five minutes. - Use Q4_K_M quantization and keep context to 4-8K tokens.

 - Close Chrome and other VRAM hogs before running models.

-- When 8GB isn’t enough โ and you’ll know when โ a used RTX 3090 is the move.
+- When 8GB isn’t enough — and you’ll know when — a used RTX 3090 is the move.

 Your card is more capable than you think.
 Start using it.